Table of Contents

 • These houses are found in hot deserts of Rajasthan and in villages.

-• These houses help in better adapting to excessive heat, mud wall of these houses are made thick so that heat does not crosses it.
+• These houses help in better adapting to excessive heat, mud walls of these houses are made thick so that heat does not cross them.

-• Roots are made up of fooder and bushes, wood of Accacia (kikar) is used in roof in order to protect roof from insects.
+• Roots are made up of fooder and bushes, and wood Acacia (kikar) is used on the roof in order to protect the roof from insects.

 2. House made up of Wood and Bamboo:

 • These houses are made in those areas where there is very heavy rain.
-These bamboo and wood houses are 10-12 feet above the ground, so that it remains unaffected from flood.
+These bamboo and wood houses are 10-12 feet above the ground so that they remain unaffected by flood.

 • These houses are found in Assam and in some other parts of North – East.